 Handling incomplete or unclear reviewer feedback can be challenging, especially if it becomes a recurring problem at your journal.
 It can be difficult to determine what to do in these situations—whether to ask the reviewer to send additional comments, which could cause delays in peer review, or to work with the comments you’ve been given and have your editorial team make further manuscript assessments and recommendations as needed.

 Of course you can’t control what reviewers write in their comments, but setting clear expectations and creating a structure for review feedback can make a big difference in the quality of responses you receive.
 In the past we’ve talked about the importance of having clear reviewer guidelines on your journal website, as well as the benefits of creating a reviewer checklist.
 Reviewer guidelines and checklists help reviewers know how they should approach reading and assessing a manuscript for your journal.
 But, on their own, they do not guarantee structured feedback, as reviewers may skim or skip steps.
-In order to ensure a certain degree of standardization among the feedback you receive, having an automated peer review feedback form is your best option.
+In order to ensure a certain degree of standardization among the feedback you receive, having a peer review feedback form is your best option.

 Reviewer feedback forms are essentially templates of questions for reviewers to answer.
 Automated feedback forms are best because they require reviewers to work within the form itself, making it less likely for reviewers to skip questions.